JanHerca/urantiapedia/output/wikijs/en/help/github_content.md

 - **app**: source code files in JavaScript with *Urantiapedia Tools* application.
 - **css**: some CSS files to show Markdown files better.
 - **docs**: some project documentation although main docs are in `output/wikijs/help`.
 - **input**: main folder containing input files used to generate *Urantiapedia* pages for a language.
-This is the only folder that "Chief Editors" should modify in the project.
+This is the only folder that "Editors-in-Chief" should modify in the project.
     * **html**: folder with files in HTML format.
         * **book-xx**: *The Urantia Book* translations in original HTML from *Urantia Foundation* (`book-en`,` book-es`, etc.)
     * **json**: folder with files in JSON format.